mbjenson/CosmicFox/README.md

 A Top-down 2D action zelda-like game with interactive movement and combat.

 ## Purpose
-The main purpose of this project was to create a game with no engine using the SFML graphics API.
+The main purpose of this project was to create a game with no engine using C++ and the SFML graphics API.

 ## Gameplay features
 - Top-down 2D, melee combat.